Integral transform

-In mathematics, an integral transform maps a function from its original function space into another function space via integration, where some of the properties of the original function might be more easily characterized and manipulated than in the original function space.
+In mathematics, an integral transform is a type of transform that maps a function from its original function space into another function space via integration, where some of the properties of the original function might be more easily characterized and manipulated than in the original function space.
 The transformed function can generally be mapped back to the original function space using the inverse transform.

 General form

 An integral transform is any transform $T$ of the following form:

 The input of this transform is a function $f$, and the output is another function $Tf$.
 An integral transform is a particular kind of mathematical operator.

 There are numerous useful integral transforms.
-Each is specified by a choice of the function $K$ of two variables, the kernel function, integral kernel or nucleus of the transform.
+Each is specified by a choice of the function $K$ of two variables, that is called the kernel or nucleus of the transform.